Course Galleries

 140 Introduction to Design for Performance

-This course is offered each fall semester and is a great general course for students interested in all kinds of performance (Theatre, Dance, Music & Visual Art) and the visual and aural elements of the performance environment.
-It is also a great "gateway" course to the Theatre major for students with an interest in design and production.
+This course has been a great general course for students interested in all kinds of performance (Theatre, Dance, Music & Visual Art) and the visual and aural elements of the performance environment.
+It is also a great "gateway" course to the Theater major for students with an interest in design and production.

 Catalog Description